 Ivan Simic Biography

 To study in London at UCL, I was awarded with two major prestigious scholarships, SSEES Foundation Scholarship and the Frederick Bonnart-Braunthal scholarship for which I am very grateful.
 I also received several other scholarships and grants, allowing me to present my work at numerous international conferences.
 From September 2015, I was at Yale University on a research fellowship, and the term before that I was teaching at the Goldsmiths University as an associate lecturer.
-Currently, I work as an RA at the University of Calgary in Canada.
+Following my PhD I have worked as an RA at the University of Calgary in Canada, and currently I am a postdoctoral fellow at Carleton University.

 Besides main interests in gender history of the socialist Yugoslavia and the Soviet Union, I am interested in youth studies and studies of religious minorities.